A Great Place

 Usually, the place is busy year-round nowadays.
 The peak season used to be from June until August.
 However, in the recent years, many visitors also come for the Northern Lights in winter.
 A chance of a slightly less busy place is the months of late September - October or April - early May.
 However, don't expect a quiet place during daytime regardless of the season.

-Pre-booking is necessary for this famous spa in Iceland, as they only allow a limited number of visitors.
+Pre-booking your admission tickets is necessary for this famous spa in Iceland, as they only allow a limited number of visitors.
 In this way, they avoid a heavily crowded lagoon.
 However, regardless of the season and month it still gets busy during the day.

 Avoiding the Crowds